 Transfers

-Employers that pay the apprenticeship levy can transfer their unused apprenticeship funds to help other organisations pay for apprenticeship training.
+As an employer that pays the apprenticeship levy, you can transfer your unused apprenticeship funds to help other organisations pay for apprenticeship training.

 The employer that receives the funds can only use them to pay for apprenticeship training and assessment.

-3. Find an employer to transfer funds to.
-You can choose an employer in your supply chain or industry (not including ‘connected companies’), a charity or any other employer.
+- Choosing an employer in your supply chain or industry (not including ‘connected companies’), a charity or any other employer, or

 Any employer can receive a transfer, even if they do not pay the levy.
-Everyone needs an apprenticeship service account to receive a transfer.
+All employers will need an apprenticeship service account to receive a transfer.

-The organisation that will train apprentices who are funded by the transfer.
-The training provider, receiving and sending employer must agree the apprenticeship standard, price and duration.
+A training provider is an organisation that trains apprentices who are funded by the transfer.
+The training provider, receiving and sending employer must agree the apprenticeship standard, price and duration

 How we work out your transfer allowance